Priyanka-Khadilkar/hopsitalprojectteamthree/README.md

            * Update.cshtml //Can only be accessed by Admin
         * Controllers:
           * EventController: This is where we write all the functionality between our models and views, connecting them to the database.

+  * Online Appointment
+      * Description: Only Admin, Editor users have full access to this feature, where they can book, update, view the Booked appointments and update the Booked Appointments.
+Registerd Users can book, see list of all booked appointment in past and cancel the appointment.
+      * Files contributed:
+        * Model:
+          * OnlineAppointmentBooking.cs, ApplicationUser.cs : These tables have one to many relationship, One user can book multiple appointments.
+        * View:
+          * OnlineAppointmentBooking
+            * Book.cshtml // Can be accessed by all logged in users(Admin, Editor User, Registered User)
+            * List.cshtml // Can be accessed by Guest user, Editor, Admin and Registered User, However according to role there will be certain restrictions to access features
+            * Update.cshtml // Can be accessed by admin user
+            * View.cshtml // Can be accessed by Guest user, Editor, Admin and Registered User, However according to role there will be certain restrictions to access features
+        * Controllers:
+          * OnlineAppointmentBookingController: This is where we write all the functionality between our models and views, connecting them to the database.
+       * Contributions:
+         * Styling of responsive bootstrap forms and tables.
+         * Implemented CKeditor,boostrap clock picker, datepicker
+         * Resolved git conflicts and migration conflicts.